Kourtney Kardashian Shows Off Toned Abs While Straddling Boyfriend Younes Bendjima

 Kourtney Kardashian is showing off her incredibly toned abs in a seriously sexy photo with her boyfriend, model Younes Bendjima.
-People reports that the mom of three showed off her rock-hard body on her Instagram account on March 30, sharing a photo with her more than 61.8 million followers that showed her straddling a shirtless Younes – who also put his very impressive abs on display – on what appeared to be her bathroom floor.
+People reported that the mom of three showed off her rock-hard body on her Instagram account on March 30, sharing a photo with her more than 61.8 million followers that showed her straddling a shirtless Younes – who also put his very impressive abs on display – on what appeared to be her bathroom floor.

 The site reported that the two kept things very steamy in the photo Kardashian shared this week, as they wore matching Calvin Klein jeans as they embraced while sitting together on the tile floor.